Ready for The Real Thing?

 3] Take Aim.
 The time for achieving The Real Thing is now.
 Selling love, harmony and friendship FIRST, beverages second.
 We’re not summiting the Italian hilltop with hands clasped this time, we’re looking directly into our neighbors’ eyes across the stateside Grand Canyon divide.
 We all want The Truth, The Real Thing, but WE CANNOT HANDLE the process to get there.
 And given we’ll never all agree on the same version –how to pursue this desire as a collective where we actually benefit and thrive during the inevitably messy journey together?

-What if 2050 finds us all a full level up on Maslow’s Hierarchy because we’re in a new headspace benefiting from 33 years of The Coca Cola Company’s Across the Aisle Conversation Series or it’s Cross Cultural Celebration Institute –both vibrant culture cultivators that walk the talk of that serendipitous moment in 1971, sparkly with late afternoon sunlight, high on a grassy hilltop faraway.
+What if 2050 finds us all a full level up on Maslow’s Hierarchy because we’re in a new headspace benefiting from 33 years of The Coca Cola Company’s Across the Aisle Conversation Series or it’s Cross Cultural Celebration Institute –both vibrant culture cultivators that walk the talk of that ‘serendipitous’ break out in 1971 song moment, sparkly with late afternoon sunlight, high on a grassy hilltop faraway.

-It’s imperative we reflect back on the full historical breadth of our Values-Context that has played out from 50’s Technicolor to 00’s Encryption in order to understand and embody the present potential we actually possess to gain enlightened traction within the next commerce cycles’ future shaping capacity.
+Because it’s imperative we reflect back on the full historical breadth of our Values-Context that has played out from 50’s Technicolor to 2010’s Encryption in order to understand and embody the present potential we actually possess.
+In order to gain enlightened traction within the next commerce cycles’ future shaping capacity, we must.

 So The Real Question is, if we could buy The Real Thing or the iPhone X, which would we spend our $1,000 on tomorrow?
-Depending on how we answer, being content with the sound of Alexa’s voice could be all we’re left with for a long time to come.
+Depending on how we answer, being content with the sound of Alexa’s voice for eternity could be all we’re left with.